AkiaHaha/QuadrupedRobot2023/README.md

 ## E20->12.12
 * trot gait run successfully but only one period;
 * verified in matlab to see ellipse curve;
+* include lots of test and annotation code;
 ![4](pic/4.png)